Khan/engblog/src/posts/i18n-babel-plugin.rst

 ------

-We'd like to thank babel's maintainer Sebastian McKenzie for the quick turnaround when it to dealing issues in babel.
-Also, Ben Alpert was helpful in point edge cases we hadn't thought about.
+We'd like to thank babel's maintainer Sebastian McKenzie for the quick turnaround when it came to dealing issues in babel.
+Also, Ben Alpert was helpful in pointing out edge cases we hadn't thought about.